Contact person: Oliver Wasenmüller

-The department Augmented Vision at DFKI deals in this project with a 3D discrepancy check for virtual product verification.
-Thereby a real object is captured in real-time with a ToF RGB-D camera and compared to a CAD reference model of the object.
+The department Augmented Vision at DFKI deals in this project with a 3D Discrepancy Check for virtual product verification.
+Thereby a real object is captured in real-time with a RGB-D camera and compared to a reference model (e.g. CAD) of the object.
 Though algorithms for high precision reconstruction of objects with small or medium size using depth cameras are investigated and developed.

 Capture of objects in real-time with RGB-D cameras

 Discrepancy check is a well-known task in industrial application.
 Within this project, the department Augmented Vision at DFKI presents a new approach for Augmented Reality 3D Discrepancy Check consisting of three main contributions.
 First, a new two-step depth mapping algorithm for RGB-D cameras is proposed, which fuses depth images into consistent 3D models with an accuracy of around 0.01m outperforming state-of-the-art algorithms.
 Second, a semi-automatic alignment algorithm is proposed, which rapidly aligns a reference model to the reconstruction and third, an algorithm for 3D discrepancy check based on pre-computed distances is proposed.

 The results of the project were summarized and published in the following paper: 3D discrepancy check

 ARVIDA – Service oriented reference architecture for virtual technologies (VT)